sbtrn-devil/crtk/docs/api.md

 });
 ```

-`this` context of callback should be assumed undefined. \[Currently it is global object, but this assumption must not be relied on.\] If you need a method, use binding.
+`this` context of callback should be assumed undefined (in sense that we can't rely on it assigned any particular value). \[Currently it is global object, but this assumption must not be relied on.\] If you need to call a method, use binding.

 Unlike most similar event solutions, `crtk` framework does not pass any extra parameters to handlers to access some sort of the 'event' object.
-The parameters set given by an emitter will be provided as is.
+The list of parameters given by an emitter will be passed as is.
 Similarly, no event bubbling, suppression etc. - just straightforward call of all the listeners.
 Because simplicity.
-If needed, this feature can be used as basis for manual implementation of more sophisticated event handling.
+If needed, this feature can be used as basis for implementing custom, more sophisticated event handling.
 But if you need no sophistication, it is good as is.

 _NOTE_: same subscriber instance can not be subscribed twice, on such attempts second subscription is silently ignored.
 However, as always in similar cases in JS, be careful when using bound, anonymous or local functions: never forget that a `.bind(...)` or `function(){...}` delivers _new_ instance every time it is calculated, and local function is different on each new call of enclosing function.